Neirpy/xr-base-project-godot/README.md

 # xr-base-project
-XR Project with the base of Godot XR and different interaction
+XR Project with the base of Godot XR and differents interactions